 Dominick Argento Chamber Opera Competition

-Portions of the three finalist works were presented for judging at the national convention in Greensboro in 2015.
-The finalists were:
+Portions of the three finalist works will be presented for judging at the national convention in Santa Barbara in January 2017.

 About the Competition